 23. Shoes Should be Matched According to the Color of Your Suit

 Black shoes match every suit, right?
 WRONG!
-If you are having trouble matching your shoes to your suit, then I strongly advise you to read this guide.
+If you are having trouble matching your shoes to your suit, I strongly advise you to read this guide.

 24. Always Wear Socks that Cover the Visible Parts of Your Leg